Home 9 Lion 9 History of Lions

 history of lions

 Lions belong to the Panthera genus, a group of big cats that also includes tigers, leopards, jaguars, and snow leopards.
-These are the only cats in the world that can roar, thanks to a special flexible bone in their throat called the hyoid bone.
-The Panthera family is like a big, wild family tree, and scientists believe it started about 10 to 11 million years ago.
-Let’s explore the origins of these amazing cats, the first Panthera felines, and how lions became the kings of the savanna.
+The lion, tiger, leopard and jaguar are the only cats in the world that can roar, thanks to a special flexible bone in their throat called the hyoid bone.
+Scientists believe the Panthera family started about 10 to 11 million years ago.

 The Panthera lineage likely began in Asia, in places like what’s now China or Tibet.
-Fossils and studies show that millions of years ago, this area had forests, mountains, and wide-open spaces—perfect for big cats to hunt and grow.
+Fossils and studies show that this area had forests, mountains, and wide-open spaces millions of years ago—perfect for big cats to hunt and grow.
 Over time, these cats spread out across the world, reaching Africa, Europe, and even the Americas.
 It all started with small wild cats that slowly turned into the powerful hunters we know today.

 The First Panthera Felines